martinkearn/Web-Performance-and-Compatibility-Lab/Interoperability/Interoperability.md

 ```<script src="js/jquery-2.1.4.min.js"></script>```

-3.(optional) Publish the site if you can and re-test at [dev.modern.ie](https://dev.modern.ie/tools/staticscan/)
+3.Commit your changes, wait for Azure to auto-deploy and re-test at [dev.modern.ie](https://dev.modern.ie/tools/staticscan/).
+You'll see that the site now passes 'Frameworks & libraries'.

 ##4.
 Browser Detection
 Browser detection is when web pages detect specific browser versions and make assumptions about features rather than detecting features themselves.
 This kind of code was necessary years ago, but it is not required now with modern browsers.